I am a qualified Postural Conditioner and believe that anatomy holds the key to success in every facet of fitness and

 The human body performs at its ultimate potential only when alignment of the skeleton and interaction of the soft tissue are correct.
 If balance of the body is out, then force applied is

 misdirected from the outcome, causing a drop in performance.

 As an isolated outcome this is not such a problem for most of us as we are not competing at elite levels.
 However, once we start to think about the force applied and the force lost, we need to question where the lost force goes.

 We know that the applied force moves the ball, or accelerates our body etc. The lost force then gets absorbed within the body.
 This lost force must act upon something and thus, it

-causes any number of internal issues such as rotation/compression/extension of the skeleton, varus or valgus alignment of limbs, and overloading of soft tissue.
+causes any number of internal issues such as rotation/compression/extension of the skeleton, varus or valgus alignment of limbs, and overloading or compression of soft tissue.

 The results of these acts on the body begin to breakdown its integrity and encourage the susceptibility of injury potential.